Samaria (ancient city): Research history

 Reisner's dig unearthed the Samaria Ostraca, a collection of 102 ostraca written in the Paleo-Hebrew Script.

 A second expedition was known as the Joint Expedition, a consortium of 5 institutions directed by John Winter Crowfoot between 1931 and 1935; with the assistance of Kathleen Mary Kenyon, Eliezer Sukenik and G.M.
 Crowfoot.
 The leading institutions were the British School of Archaeology in Jerusalem, the Palestine Exploration Fund, and the Hebrew University.

 In the 1960s, further small scale excavations directed by Fawzi Zayadine were carried out on behalf of the Department of Antiquities of Jordan.

 Archaeology

 According to Israel Finkelstein, Samaria is "a highly important site for the study of the archaeology of Israel in the Iron II in general and the days of the Omride dynasty in particular."
+In 2012 Sebastia was added to the tentative list of World Heritage Sites in Palestine, ultimately for nomination as a UNESCO World Heritage Site.

+In late July-early August 2022, Palestinians set fire to the ancient stones at the archaeological site, causing extensive damage and vandalizing it with Arabic graffiti.
+Later, in December, Palestinians attacked the site again, causing "irreparable damage", according to the Samaria Regional Council.
+In 2023, the Palestinian Authority paved a new road at the archeological site which, according to Shomrim Al Hanetzach, destroyed a Herodian-era wall in the process, while burial caves from the Second Temple period were also broken into and looted.

+In November 2025, Israel announced plans to expropriate 1800 dunam of land around the archaeological site making it the largest archaeological site expropriated in the West Bank.
+The Israeli government said the move was to protect the site from looting; heritage organisation Emek Shaveh said that "The site itself is under Israeli both security and civilian control, which means that had they wanted to, the staff officer for archaeology could have allocated resources, personnel in order to oversee that the site was well taken care of, to keep away looters and so forth".
+The Palestinian Authority said the expropriation was a way of furthering annexation of the West Bank.
+The plaque installed at the site by the Palestinian authorities omits any mention of Samaria as the capital of the Kingdom of Israel.
+The description jumps directly from the Canaanites to the reign of Herod (who is described as a "Roman leader"), bypassing the Israelite historical record.